infinum/frontend-handbook/React/Project structure.md

   }
 ```

-This is the case **only** for layouts that would add too much complexity when using standard css queries.
+> This is the case **only** for layouts that would add too much complexity when using standard css media queries.

 ### Extracting utility functions and hooks